Pegasus (film)

 Pegasus (飞驰人生) is a 2019 Chinese comedy film directed and written by Han Han, starring Shen Teng and Huang Jingyu.
 The film was released in China and other territories on February 5, 2019, marking Lunar New Year.

-A second film, Pegasus 2, was released in February 10, 2024.
+A second film, Pegasus 2, was released on February 10, 2024.
 A drama series adaptation started streaming on February 28, 2024.
+A third film, Pegasus 3, was released on February 17, 2026.

 Plot

-Zhang Chi (Shen Teng) had dreamed of becoming a rally driver since he was a child.
-In his racing career, he has won the Bayanbulak Rally 5 times which represents the highest level in the country.
-At only 32 years old he has won the highest honour in Chinese racing and is in his prime.
-He gets caught up in illegal drag racing, and after being caught he is suspended from racing for five years.
-He is left caring for an ophan child, bringing it up as his own son, Zhang Fei - he never gives up on his racing dream, and just wants to regain his honour in front of his son as soon as he can.
+Zhang Chi (Shen Teng) has dreamed of becoming a rally driver since he was a child.
+In his racing career, he has won the prestigious and dangerous Bayanbulak Rally five times, and by age 32 he has reached his prime, having won the highest honour in Chinese racing.
+However, for financial reasons he gets involved in illegal drift racing, and after being caught he is suspended from racing for five years.

+During the five-year suspension, Zhang is left caring for an orphan child, Zhang Fei, bringing him up as his own son.
+His reputation ruined, he relies on working at a fried-rice stall and a book stall to support his family.
+However he never gives up on his racing dream, and just wants to regain his honour in front of his son as soon as he can.
+Forbidden to drive, Zhang abides by the law and keeps up his skills by using household objects to simulate rally driving.